MicrosoftDocs/customer-insights/ci-docs/data/data-unification-merge-tables.md

 1. You can add more fields to participate in the merge process.

-1. You can rename the merged field.
+1. You can rename the merged column.

 1. Select **Done** to apply your changes.